Academic Advisement Center

 If you're planning to take a course at another institution, you should contact the Office of the Registrar /student-services/registrar for proper guidelines.
 You should receive approval from the Registrar in advance of taking the course.
 A course description from the other institution must be provided when making the request.
 It is also important to review you plan with an academic advisor before completing the course.

-Please note, students must earn their final 30 credits at Medaille College, if enrolled in a bachelor's degree program.
-If enrolled in an associate degree program, students must earn their final 15 credits from Medaille College.
+Please note, students must earn their final 30 credits at Medaille University, if enrolled in a bachelor's degree program.
+If enrolled in an associate degree program, students must earn their final 15 credits from Medaille University.
 See the Academic Catalog for more information.

 As a freshman, you might not be sure which program of study matches your interests and abilities.
 Instead of declaring a major immediately, you may remain "undeclared" for several semesters.
 You may declare a major program of study at any time, however, you must declare it before you complete 48 credit hours (see Academic Catalog).